Loading...

 Stay Hydrated

-Drink a glass of water before your meal to help with digestion and reduce the impact of the meal on blood sugar levels.
+Drink water before and after your meal to aid digestion and help regulate blood sugar levels.

 healthspan-mbl